 1. Principal component analysis: This is the most common method used by researchers.
 PCA starts extracting the maximum variance and puts them into the first factor.
 After that, it removes that variance explained by the first factors and then starts extracting maximum variance for the second factor.
 This process goes to the last factor.

-2. Common factor analysis: The second most preferred method by researchers, it extracts the common variance and puts them into factor.
+2. Common factor analysis: The second most preferred method by researchers, it extracts the common variance and puts them into factors.
 This method does not include the unique variance of all variables.
 This method is used in SEM.

 3. Image factoring: This method is based on correlation matrix.
 OLS Regression method is used to predict the factor in image factoring.